SunilVarma24/Multi-Agent-System/README.md

 3. **Resource Asset Collection Agent**:
    - Searches platforms like Kaggle, HuggingFace, and GitHub for relevant resources of use cases proposed.
-   - Collects resource links in a markdown file.
+   - Provides a structured output of datasets, repositories, and tools for implementation.

 ## Features
 - **Industry Analysis**: Understands market trends and company needs.